explosion/spaCy/website/docs/api/pipeline-functions.md

 <Infobox variant="warning">

-Since noun chunks require part-of-speech tags and the dependency parse, make sure to add this component _after_ the `"tagger"` and `"parser"` components.
+Since noun chunks require part-of-speech tags and the dependency parser, make sure to add this component _after_ the `"tagger"` and `"parser"` components.
 By default, `nlp.add_pipe` will add components to the end of the pipeline and after all other components.